 The bank said, “Hiking the interest rate has made a lot of difference in moderating the rate of inflation”.

-On the basis of the anticipated infusions of cash into the economy from recent attempts to integrate the country’s foreign exchange markets, it was highlighted that the option to continue the policy rate hike, albeit marginally, also presented a solid alternative.
+Based on the anticipated infusions of cash into the economy from recent attempts to integrate the country’s foreign exchange markets, it was highlighted that the option to continue the policy rate hike, albeit marginally, also presented a solid alternative.

 State of Emergency